 Hello!
 Thanks for visiting What The Fab, a fashion and travel blog inspired by my life’s adventures and appreciation for the little things.
 I’m Elise, writer and founder behind What The Fab, where I aim to share inspiration with a pinch of zest, served with a side of real talk.
-I’m a San Franciscan, foodie, Barry’s Bootcamp enthusiast (to balance out the foodie).
+I’m a Californian, foodie, and HIIT enthusiast (to balance out the foodie).
 At the beginning of 2019, I left my corporate job at Google to chase my dreams: being an entrepreneur and helping YOU find fabulous in the everyday.

 I pour my heart and soul into creating content for What The Fab, and my goal (beyond just adding a bright spot to your Instagram feed) is to inspire you to live a little bolder, and a little fuller every day.
 Especially during such difficult times where I feel like every time I check my phone there’s a new notification about something that angers me or breaks my heart, I think we could all use a little lift and escapism.
 While I do keep things light and inspirational on What The Fab, occasionally you’ll see me dive into deeper issues (for example, catch Elle’s feature on a Google protest and my participation and thoughts on it here), because at the end of the day this is my platform, and I firmly believe that you can be of both substance and style.